yhuacode/pmrace-vagrant/EXPERIMENTS.md

     vagrant@PMRace-AE:~$ ./scripts/validate_bugs_in_workload.sh WORKLOAD
 ```

-**Expected Results**: The output of `./scripts/exp2_get_con_bug_statistics.sh` is the PM concurrency bug statistics, which is similar to Table 2 in the paper.
+**Expected Results**: The output of `./scripts/exp2_get_con_bug_statistics.sh` is the PM concurrency bug statistics, which is similar to Table 6 (a summarized table of Table 3) in the paper.
 Due to the limited seed scale and fuzzing time in the first experiment, the numbers may be relatively small, especially for FAST-FAIR and memcached-pmem.
 For example, for the statistics about memcached-pmem (an in-memory key-value store), it took us about two days using 13 worker processes for fuzzing.
 In the artifact evaluation, the first experiment leverages 4 worker processes.
 Note that each work process debugs a PM concurrent program, which spawns at least 4 threads.
 Hence, 4 worker processes almost consume all CPU resources of the VM.

 ### Experiment-3: The Time to Detect PM Inter-thread Inconsistency